locana/locana.github.io/faq.md

 If you're already using it, settings which displayed may be all of supported functions.
 See official documentation.

+### Too low framerate
+It might be caused by phone's performance.
+Please try to turn off histogram display.

 ---
 [Back to Index](/)